AI4Bharat/indicTrans/README.md

 Follow the colab notebook to setup the environment, download the dataset and train the indicTrans model

+## Network & Training Details

+- Architechture: IndicTrans uses 6 encoder and decoder layers, input embeddings of size 1536 with 16 attention heads and feedforward dimension of 4096 with total number of parameters of 434M
+- Loss: Cross entropy loss
+- Optimizer: Adam
+- Label Smoothing: 0.1
+- Gradient clipping: 1.0
+- Learning rate: 5e-4
+- Warmup_steps: 4000

+Please refer to section 4, 5 of our [paper](https://arxiv.org/ftp/arxiv/papers/2104/2104.05596.pdf) for more details on training/experimental setup.

 ## Folder Structure
 ```